phaleth/primatejs-website/docs/index.md

 ## Routing

 Routes map requests to responses.
-All routes are loaded from `routes`.
+Routes are loaded from `routes`.

 The order in which routes are declared is irrelevant.
 Redeclaring a route (same pathname and same HTTP verb) throws a `RouteError`.